-In an unexpected move for the Democratic Alliance, on Tuesday the Cape Town High Court ruled in favour of ousted mayor Patricia De Lille, and give her back her position.
+In an unexpected move for the Democratic Alliance, on Tuesday the Cape Town High Court ruled in favor of ousted mayor Patricia De Lille, and give her back her position.
 The urgent court application was brought forward by De Lille, in an attempt to be reinstated as mayor, after her membership was rescinded by the DA last week.

 High Court Judge Patrick Gamble made the decision to reinstate De Lille as Mayor in the interim, pending a review in court, which will take place on Friday, May 25.